Olubukola-Martins/HCMatrix-Admin-Portal/README.md

 ## Documentation

-The application entry site is available on the [Hcmatrix V3 Entry Site](https://hcmatrix.com/).
+The application site is available on the [Hcmatrix V3 Site](https://app.hcmatrix.com/).
 It should be noted that the source code is also documentated via docstring comments and typescript type definitions.